-For a monitoring system to receive more information from an endpoint, help is required from the target system.
-For example - how else can Checkmk know how full a server's storage volume is without that system somehow providing the information?
-The component that provides this information is always an active piece of software - namely an agent.
+For a monitoring system to receive more information from an endpoint other than that it is accessible, help is required from the target system.
+For example – how else can Checkmk know how full a server’s storage volume is without that system somehow providing the information?
+The component that provides this information is always an active piece of software – namely an agent.

 As always, there is an exception: the monitoring of network services.
 For example – by its nature a web application can be accessed via HTTP and be monitored over the same connection.
 But even in this case there is usually an additional agent in use which provides further server data to the monitoring.